from Easter Horror Stories- Rescuing Jesus’ Good News–

-Recently the political darling of American Conservative “Christianity” promised to build a wall to keep people out of their promised land, and I wouldn’t be surprised if he is back again in a few years.
-Certainly, the kinds of inward looking, xenophobic, racist versions of salvation which got him into office remain.
+A few years back the political darling of American Right-Wing “Christianity” promised to build a wall to keep people out of their promised land, and if he stays out of gaol, he might be back again soon.
+Certainly, the kinds of inward looking, xenophobic, racist versions of salvation which got him into office, remain.

 Is Jesus really the fulfilment of these biblical stories of murdered slaves, animal butchery, ethnic cleansing and male domination?

 What did Jesus himself think?
-There is no single answer to that in the New Testament, and untangling what Jesus thought, from what his biographers and Paul thought about him has been proven to be a tricky business, judging by the number of books written on the subject.
+There is no single answer to that in the New Testament, and untangling what Jesus thought, from what his biographers and Paul thought about him is a tricky business, judging by the number of books written on the subject.